 Largest Waterbirth Study Proves it is Safe

 In 2017, the Midwives of New Jersey hosted the New Jersey Symposium for Physiologic Birth: 2017 The Evidence for Choice.
-Jennifer Vanderlaan MSN, MPH, RN CNM FNP, presented the meta-analysis, (Neonatal outcomes with water birth: A systematic review and meta-analysis) she and her cohorts have compiled, showing evidence that water birth is safe for term neonates, 37 weeks gestation and after.
+Jennifer Vanderlaan MSN, MPH, RN CNM FNP, presented the meta-analysis, (Neonatal outcomes with water birth: A systematic review and meta-analysis) she, Dr. Priscilla Hall, and Dr. Mary Jane Lewitt have compiled, showing evidence that water birth is safe for term neonates, 37 weeks gestation and after.

 The Vanderlaan et al. (2018) meta-analysis is now the largest waterbirth study published because it spans the longest time period and includes the largest number of studies on neonatal outcomes of waterbirths in hospital birth center setting compared to birth on land in the same setting.